BASIS-mobile/app-backend/README.md

 ## Project structure

-A typical Flutter project looks like this:
+A typical Flutter project roughly looks like this:

 ```
 app_name            (root project folder)